Mena-Rossini/Ex_12_option-menu/README.md

 Step 7: Save and run the application.

 ## PROGRAM:
-/*
-Program to print the text “optionmenu”.
+**Program to print the text “optionmenu”.
 Developed by: Mena Rossini R
-Registration Number : 212222040099
+Registration Number : 212222040099**
-*/

 ### activity_main.xml
 ```